matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 ### Wyrm GPS
 - The **Wyrm GPS** will show you your coordinates in the top of your HUD when used.
-- It also allows you to use the minimap with the 'Minimap' key.
+- It also allows you to use the mini-map with the 'Minimap' key.

 ### Binoculars
 - The **Binoculars** are a great way to get a better view of the area.